DorianGrey/Measurement-Type/README.md

     value1+value2, value1-value2

+is logically illegal, while

+    value1*value2, value1/value2

-is logically illegal.
-But the compiler does not know about is aspect, and thus cannot be of any help.
-On the other hand, watt and seconds can be multiplied and divided.
-I assumed that it would be useful to define which operations allowed, and thus get all others out of potential reach.
-In the end, if built up some framework-like code that allows to easily define those restrictions.
+is legal.
+But - the compiler does not know about is aspect, and thus cannot be of any help, like checking if the developer failed on the logical restrictions.
+I assumed that it would be useful to define which operations are allowed, and thus get all others out of potential reach.
+In the end, I've built up some framework-like code that allows to easily define those restrictions.
 As a result, considering the example mentioned above, a compiler is now able to detect that

     value1+value2